 Love and compromise go hand in hand, especially when it involves family.
-The minute you say your wedding ceremony vows , you’ve blended two families in love.
+The minute you say your wedding ceremony vows, you’ve blended two families in love.
 As such, it is important to make sure that your family doesn’t feel neglected.
 You must sit down as a couple to reach a compromising situation.
 Decide on how many holidays there are, and split it between your family and yourselves as a couple.
 You can even go as far as creating events just to bring your family together.
-This way, there is no conflict of time or situations which sees both of you pulled apart.
+This way, there is no conflict of time or situations that sees both of you pulled apart.

 2. Understand your love languages

 There are five love languages and every person possesses one or more of them.
-They include the act of service, words of affirmation, receiving gifts, quality time and physical touch.
+They include the act of service, words of affirmation, receiving gifts, quality time, and physical touch.
 We have many relationship examples around us to check with.
 Understand what works best for your partner and reach a deal on how to work around it.
 This is an important compromise to make in a relationship.
 Failure to have a grasp of this, and you’d be leaving your partner dissatisfied and unwanted.
 If they are the tactile type, and you’re the opposite, bend a bit and vice versa.
-This encourages a stronger bond, and growth.
+This encourages a stronger bond and growth.